LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/best-practices.md

         * Please reset my password.
         * Can you reset my password?
 * Verify each training phrase is a clear match to its named intent, and remove it if not.
-* Don’t use more than one entity per training phrase.

 ### Model coverage
 Intent discovery is the task of finding new intents to add to your current taxonomy.
 This task is useful to expand the model’s coverage.
 [Intent discovery](intent-manager-discover-intent-discovery.html) is accomplished under “Discover.”